instagram4j/instagram4j/README.md

 IGClient is a Serializable object that can be saved and later reconstructed. **Session cookies however must be separately serialized**.
 Session cookies for OkHttpClient are done through an implementation of CookieJar.
 You may provide your own implementation of a serializable cookie jar and then serialize your cookies for later use.
 Session cookies are good for 90 days and avoids relogins.

 See example for serialization and deserialization here.
+## Sending requests and actions
+This library provides a limited wrapper api that may be used for common requests.
+Not all features are supported through actions currently.
+Actual requests are located under the requests package and can be sent through IGClient like in previous versions.

+See key concepts for more information.

 # Key concepts
 May be moved into Wiki section for detailed documentation.